For an accessible version or to translate, visit:

 Any other sensation?

-- To try and stick to a routine – so they know what to expect
+- To try to stick to a routine – so they know what to expect.

 Other strategies

-• Fade in - adding small amounts of food they don't like into food the like
+• Fade in - adding small amounts of food they don't like into food they like.

-• Food chain –– try similar foods i.e. veggie chips with same format to potato chips
+• Food chain - try similar foods i.e. veggie chips with the same format as potato chips.

-• Deconstruct – break the food i.e. pizza – try with a piece of bread add tomato sauce add cheese…
+• Deconstruct – break down the food e.g. pizza – try with a piece of bread, add tomato sauce, add cheese.

 Other things to consider

-• Think about offering 2/3 options (maximum per day, so they also engage on this)
+• Think about offering 2-3 options (at most) per day so they can slowly engage with new foods.

-• Taking them to shopping and letting them chose some new foods
+• Take them shopping and let them choose some new foods.

-• Having a separate cupboard can be helpful sometimes
+• Having a separate cupboard with their own food and snacks can be helpful sometimes.

-• Reward system – can be helpful with some children
+• A reward system can be helpful for some children.

-• Distractions at meal times – can be helpful in some cases, but ideally is a working in progress to remove this so children can be present whilst they are eating
+• Distractions at meal times can be helpful in some cases, but ideally this should be a work in progress and these should gradually be removed so children can be present whilst they are eating.

-• To use a hunger chart, to help them track and understand their hunger signals
+• Use a hunger chart to help them track and understand their hunger signals.

 • If possible, have a ‘learning plate’ in front of your child.
 They can serve a small amount of food on to this plate.
 There is no pressure for them to eat this food, but they can look/smell/touch/play with this food.